As an unregistered user you can use the system for information purposes

 an e-mail, as long as you do not disable these notifications in your user settings.

-Location details on maps, the printing functions and advanced statistics are available.
+Location details on maps and advanced statistics are available.

 The following restrictions apply for registered users: